-If you are a student and you believe that you are in a high-risk category, are shielding, or if you are facing Covid-19-related transport restrictions or associated financial issues, please inform us as soon as you can if are not already studying remotely as a result of the changes announced by government on 4 January.
+If you are a student and you believe that you are in a high-risk category, are shielding, or if you are facing Covid-19-related transport restrictions or associated financial issues, please inform us as soon as you can if are not already studying remotely.

 Test and Trace